Section A – Introduction.

 Section B – Information Collected and How it is Used.

 If you do nothing during your visit to our website but browse, read pages, or download information, we will gather and store certain information about your visit.
 This information does not identify you personally.
 We automatically collect and store the following information about your visit:

-The type of browser and operating system you used, such as Internet Explorer 5.0, or Netscape 6.0, Windows NT, Windows 98, Linux, Unix, etc.;
+- The type of browser and operating system you used, such as such as Internet Explorer 11.0, Mozilla Firefox, Google Chrome, Windows 10, Mac, etc.;

 The information we automatically collect or store is logged and used by Douglas County only to improve the content of our web services and to help us understand how people are using our services.
 Douglas County analyzes this information to determine how our website is being used, so that we may continually improve the site’s usefulness to the public.

 What we collect if you volunteer information.
 If during your visit to our website you participate in a survey, send an email, or perform some other transaction online, the following additional information will be collected:

 - The email address and contents of the email for those who communicate with us via email;